iBiology/iTOL/README.rst

 Bugs and Comments
 -----------------

-Please send bugs and comments as issues on this `Github <https://github.com/iBiology/iTOL>`_ repository.
+Please send bugs and comments as issues to the `Github <https://github.com/iBiology/iTOL>`_ repository of this module.

 Development
 -----------

-Users or developer are NOT encouraged to directly run the example code stored in the ``examples`` directory.
-If you want to run these codes to test `iTOL`, the author STRONGLY suggest that you create an account on iTOL website, and replace the upload ID in these examples.
-Without replacing the upload ID, you may upload all your data into a Demo project set by the author and mess up the whole project.
+Users or developers are **NOT** encouraged to directly run the example code stored in the ``examples`` directory.
+If you want to run these codes to test `iTOL`, the author **STRONGLY** suggest that you create an account on iTOL website, and replace the upload ID in these examples.
+Without replacing the upload ID, you may upload all your data into a Demo or Program project set by the author and mess up the whole project.